 Nonetheless, it is possible to be both cordial and direct.
 Depending on your personality, this may be difficult to do on the phone or in person.
-That’s certainly true in my case, which is why I prefer to keep the process limited to email communication – at least until I have an idea that the project is worth pursuing.
+That’s certainly true in my case, which is why I prefer to keep the process limited to email communication – at least until I have an idea if the project is worth pursuing.

-Start off with just a few queries that paint a broad picture of the project.
+Start with just a few queries that paint a broad picture of the project.
 For example, questions like:

-“What’s your budget?”
+- “What’s your budget?”

-“What’s your timeline for finishing the project?”
+- “What’s your timeline for finishing the project?”

-“Do you need to accept online payments?”
+- “Do you need to accept online payments?”

-These types of questions are short, sweet and specific.
+These types of questions are short, sweet, and specific.
 They will get you better results than something overly-general, such as:

-“What are the details of your project?”
+- “What are the details of your project?”

 Now you can start getting into the nitty-gritty of what the project requires.
 In our WooCommerce example above, you might want to ask something along the lines of:

-“Let’s discuss shipping.
+- “Let’s discuss shipping.
 What’s the largest product you have?
 What’s the smallest?”

-“Are any of your products available in multiple sizes?”
+- “Are any of your products available in multiple sizes?”

-“Who will process your orders?”
+- “Who will process your orders?”

 As you get more answers, you should have a better grasp of both the project and the client.
 This should give you all the information you need to know regarding whether or not to sign on.

-Streamline Client Screening
+Streamline the Client Screening Process